Experienced, Local & Effective.

 You do not need a doctors referral for treatment at NorthWest Physio +, however we will work closely with any medical professional if you are referred.

 If necessary we can refer you for x-rays, scans or specialist referral where needed.

 We are ACC accredited and can process your application on site.

-Our clinic also has a gym facility and we offer both Pilates and Yoga classes.
+Our clinic also has a gym facility and we offer Pilates classes.

 Muscular pain is common and affects a high percentage of people.
 Physiotherapy can ease stiffness, reduce pain and encourage blood flow to the muscles.
 Sudden muscle pain may also result from nerve compromise.
 Massage and mobilisation techniques can be used to reduce tension around aching muscles.
 Aches and pains are common following physically demanding periods of exertion.

 We will draw up a treatment programme, which will include exercise, tailored specifically for your health, ability and fitness level.

 Joints form the connections between bones.
 They provide support and help you move.
 Any damage to the joints from disease or injury can interfere with your movement and cause a lot of pain.

 Pain within the joint is a common cause of shoulder pain, ankle pain, knee pain and hip pain.

 Many different conditions can lead to painful joints, including: osteoarthritis rheumatoid arthritis, bursitis, gout, strains, sprains, and other injuries.